 Here are 4 simple, yet effective tips to immediately improve your financial literacy:

 Review & Understand Financial Statements

 When your statements (e.g., bank, investments, pensions, mortgage, credit card, etc.) arrive in your mail, do you quickly glance at it and discard?
 Or, when you receive an email indicating your statement is available, do you simply click delete?
 Instead, challenge yourself to review your statements and test your understanding.
 You should be able to articulate what is being reported and understand the acronyms.

 Many of us can recall our annual salary off the top of our head; however, our household budgets usually operate in shorter frequency (e.g., quarterly, monthly, etc.) Many tend to construct their budget based on their gross salary.
 These factors often led to misunderstandings of cash flow.
 Are you aware of your available cash flow after taxes and savings?
 If not, it is necessary to familiarize yourself with cash inflows and outflows.
 Additionally, a firm grasp of expenses is critical – one should know the amount of money that is needed to operate the household.
 Can you freely recreate your budget (either in your head or on paper) within a minute or two?
 If this task is a struggle, you need to get more acquainted with your cash flow needs.

 Are You Maximizing Employer Benefits

-Employer benefits are an important component to our compensation package.
+Employer benefits are an important component of our compensation package.
 But have you thoroughly reviewed them since you first accepted your job?
 Benefit offerings do change, and as your career continues to develop more benefits may become available to you.
-Also keep in mind your personal circumstances may have changed since the last time you made decisions.
-Often employer benefits are under utilized and need to be routinely reviewed.
+Also, keep in mind your personal circumstances may have changed since the last time you made decisions.
+Often employer benefits are underutilized and need to be routinely reviewed.

 Rely On Your Advisors